 Claudia: Wait a minute.
 How did I become the bad guy?

 Henry: You made Uncle Eddie leave.
 Now I'm going to have a porno birthday!So, this guy has been a total Jerkass to you and you've had enough and snap.
 You stand up to him, give him a "The Reason You Suck" Speech, and tell him off for everything he's done to you.
-Should be a Moment Of Awesome, right?
+Should be a Moment of Awesome, right?
 Well, guess what?
 You were so harsh on the guy that you hurt his feelings.
 Even worse, your display was witnessed and the only thing that everyone saw was you being mean to him!
 Congratulations.
 Everyone thinks you're the jerk instead of the guy you just told off!
-This can be a Family-Unfriendly Aesop where being a jerk back is even worse than what the original Jerkass did to you.
+This can be a Family-Unfriendly Aesop, except in modern times, where being a jerk back is even worse than what the original Jerkass did to you.
 Can result from being a Bully Hunter.
 A villain, especially a Villain with Good Publicity, may use this to give a hero bad cred.
 Similar to Why Did You Make Me Hit You? (where the guy who hit you acts like the victim), If You Taunt Him, You Will Be Just Like Him, and Avenging the Villain.
-Related to Arrested for Heroism and No Good Deed Goes Unpunished (for being punished for doing the right thing), Crime of Self-Defense (for being punished for defending yourself), Playing the Victim Card (as in a villain tries to get sympathy by claiming to be a victim) and Wounded Gazelle Gambit (where one pretends to be hurt by another in order to make him look bad).
+Related to Arrested for Heroism and No Good Deed Goes Unpunished (for being punished for doing the right thing), Crime of Self-Defense (for being punished for defending yourself), Playing the Victim Card (as in a villain tries to get sympathy by claiming to be a victim), Wounded Gazelle Gambit (where one pretends to be hurt by another in order to make him look bad) and Miscarriage of Justice (where an innocent man is convicted for a crime he didn't commit).
 If the victim of this trope were friends with anyone who witness this scene prior to this moment, it probably triggers an Et Tu, Brute? and We Used to Be Friends situation.
+In some cases, the ones who believed the retaliater is in the wrong may force them to apologize to the insulted jerk, and end up finding out that the calling out they were given was justified after all.
 Compare What the Hell, Hero?.
 Contrast Engineered Public Confession.
 See also Informed Wrongness for when the author deliberately puts someone in the wrong but the person didn't do anything wrong.
 Similar to Selective Enforcement where one person does something immoral and doesn't get in trouble but the opposite happens when someone else does it.
+Can also happen with Hypocrites who don't like being given A Taste of Their Own Medicine.
 Compare No Sympathy for Grudgeholders where the grudgeholder ends up in this situation.
-When it's the viewers that feel this way, it's Rooting for the Empire.
+When it's the viewers that feel this way, it's Rooting for the Empire and Accentuate the Negative.
+If your own pet turns against you along with everbody else, that's Even the Dog Is Ashamed.
 This trope is Truth in Television.
 Sometimes bad timing means only the retaliation and not the original Jerkass behavior being witnessed by peers or authority figures; other times it's because they don't care what wrongdoings are going on so long as things stay quiet, or there's a Bitch in Sheep's Clothing at work.

 — Grounded For Life, "All Apologies"